ocsigen/lwt/doc/CONTRIBUTING.md

 1. If you get stuck, or have any question, please [ask][contact]!

-2. If these contributing docs are bad in any way, [tell][contact] maintainers about it!
-This file should be made as helpful as possible.

-3. If you start working, but then life interferes and you don't want to continue, there is no shame in stopping.
+2. If you start working, but then life interferes and you don't want to continue, there is no problem in stopping.
 This can be for any reason whatsoever, and you don't have to tell anyone what that reason is.
 Lwt respects your time and your needs.
-You don't really even have to tell anyone that you stopped working, but it would be nice if you did :)

-4. If a maintainer is wasting your patience (hopefully by accident) by making you fix too many nits, do excessive history rewriting, or something else like that, please let them know!
-It's good to have a clean history and everything, but it's more important to accomodate the human beings that actually work on Lwt.
+3. If a maintainer is trying your patience (hopefully by accident) by making you fix too many nits, do excessive history rewriting, or something else like that, please let them know!
+Lwt doesn't want to tire you out!

-    This might result in a PR being finished off by a maintainer, in additional commits, or in the maintainer just letting go of their requests.
-In all cases, this will be done by mutual agreement, and you will be credited for your work.

-    Lwt doesn't want to burn you out!

-5. To find something to work on, you can look at the [easy issues][easy].
+4. To find something to work on, you can look at the [easy issues][easy].
 If those don't look interesting, some [medium issues][medium] are self-contained.
 If you [contact][contact] the maintainers, they may be able to suggest a few.
 Otherwise, you are welcome to work on anything at all.

-6. If you begin working on an issue, it's good to leave a comment on it to claim it.
+5. If you begin working on an issue, it's good to leave a comment on it to claim it.
 This prevents multiple people from doing the same work.

 [contact]: https://github.com/ocsigen/lwt#contact